Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

 # Future Work

-1. Extend query to account for all gasoline "VEH" veicles in all 12.4 million vehicle registrations in New York State.
-2. Get more data, reduce assumptions and include more parameters in CO2 emission estimate to make better forecasting
+1. Include more parameters in CO2 emission estimate to make better forecasting

 # Data Sources